hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 - L1-Coordinator-Tx --> `forgeBatch` ethereum Tx Input
 - L2-Tx --> `forgeBatch` ethereum Tx Input

 In order to provide data availability the `forgeBatch` transaction inputs must be recovered.
-To allow this data retrieval from a regular ethereum node, Hermez must force that the call is not made from another smart contract:
+To allow this data retrieval from a regular Ethereum node, Hermez must force that the call is not made from another smart contract:

 ```
 assert(msg.sender == tx.origin)